yx-zero/tokenlogin-1.21.5/README.md

 Built for **zzxgp**, the leading alt shop for Minecraft accounts.

-> ✅ Supports session switching, token-based login, and quick profile customization.
+> ✅ Supports session switching and token-based login.

 ---